mattermost-community/mattermost-app-servicenow/docs/technical_documentation.md

 ## Main functionality

-- OAuth connection with one Servicenow instance.
+- OAuth connection with one ServiceNow instance.
 - Creation of tickets on a predefined table (incidents).

 ## Code overview